britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 And your customers can be using it in just 5 mins!
 After installing and activating the plugin, just answer a few questions in the startup wizard and your helpdesk will be ready for your customers.

 Take a product tour in the video below where you can see the extensive list of free and premium features that will be available on your new helpdesk!
-(Or you can scroll down to the bottom of this page for screen shots.)
+You can also go hands-on with the [Live Demo](https://asdemo.flywheelsites.com/) or scroll down to the bottom of this page for screen shots.

 **Product Tour**